paritytech/polkadot/roadmap/implementors-guide/src/node/utility/runtime-api.md

 > TODO Do some caching.
 The underlying rocksdb already has a cache of trie nodes so duplicate requests are unlikely to hit disk.
 Not required for functionality.

-## Jobs, if any
+## Jobs

 > TODO Don't limit requests based on parent hash, but limit caching.
+No caching should be done for any requests on relay_parents that are not live based on `StartWork` or `StopWork` messages.
+Maybe with some leeway for things that have just been stopped.